8secz-johndpope/shatteredimage/README.md

 ## Shattered Image Effect with React Hook
 It is a tiny(100 lines of code) fun project using React Hook.
-Basically what it do is fragmentizing an image, scatter the image pieces, then restore the parts back to a whole image at the position of your choice.
+Basically what it does is that it fragments an image, scatters the image pieces, and then restores the parts back to a whole image at the position of your choice.

 Double Click on a point in the browser
 ![1](src/images/1.png)

-Image starts shattering
+The image starts shattering
 ![2](src/images/2.png)

 Image fragments move and rotation randomly toward target point